aleksei-stsigartsov/reconext_imageviewer/README.md

 <h3>About:</h3>
 <pre>
-Test project to check out speed of loading huge images
+Test project to check the speed of loading huge images

 *Currently under implementation stage*
 </pre>